SixPivot/AzureDevopsDeploymentDashboard/CONTRIBUTING.md

 - Avoid using `var`.
 - Use interfaces.
 - Write tests.
-- Encouraged to use functional components.
+- Encouraged to use functional React components.

 ### UI